 - Date the prescription is issued

-- The common name should be used rather than the brand name, which may be different in another country.
+- Common name instead of the brand name.
 (If a specific brand is medically necessary the prescription should include a brief statement of the reason.)
-There are International Nonproprietary Names recommended by the World Health Organisation which should be used where possible.
 In the case of biological medicinal products, brand names may be used.

-- The format of the product, for example, whether it is in the form of tablets or solution.
+- Format of the product, for example, tablets or solution.

-Not all of these details are required for a prescription in Ireland so, if you intend to use a prescription in another country, you should check that the doctor has included all the necessary information listed above.
+Not all of these details are needed for a prescription in Ireland so, if you will be using a prescription in another country, you should check that the doctor has included all the information listed above.

-Prescriptions are subject to the rules of the country where they are dispensed.
-For example, in some countries a prescription may only be accepted for a certain time period after it is written.
+Your prescription is subject to the rules of the country where you are getting the medicine.
+For example, in some countries a prescription may only be accepted in the pharmacy for a certain time period after it is written.

-Some medicines may not be authorised for sale or may not be available in another country within the EEA or the UK.
-To find out if your medicine is available in another EEA member state, you can check with the national contact point for cross-border healthcare.
+Some medicines may not be authorised for sale or may not be available in another country.
+You can check if your medicine is available for sale in another EEA member state with the national contact point for cross-border healthcare in each country.

-If an item is required to have a special medical prescription it should not be issued for use in another member state.
-This applies to controlled drugs such as strong, opioid-based painkillers and certain sedatives.
+Certain products should not be prescribed by health professionals in another EEA state for dispensing in Ireland.
+This includes controlled drugs such as strong, opioid-based painkillers and certain sedatives.